berneout/normally-open-closed/README.md

 The [Normally Open](./open.md) license allows developers to prohibit use for specific purposes, allowing all others.
 Everything not prohibited is permitted.

-The [Normally Closed](./clsed.md) license allows developers to prohibit use for specific purposes, prohibiting all others.
+The [Normally Closed](./clsed.md) license allows developers to allow use for specific purposes, prohibiting all others.
 Everything not permitted is prohibited.

 ## How to Use